-The degree to which samples analysed exceed guideline concentrations has been used to assign a degree of hazard (Table 3-4).
-For some samples which required dilution, the detection limits were slightly above ANZECC/ARMCANZ environmental protection guideline values due to required dilution.
-Antimony (Sb) was below detection limit for all samples (detection limit varying between 1 and 10 μ g l-1).
-It is therefore not possible to group antimony (Sb) in Table 3-4, although it can be concluded that they either sit in the No hazard or Low Hazard grouping.
+The degree to which samples exceed guideline concentrations has been used to assign a degree of hazard (Table 3-5).
+For some samples which required dilution, the detection limits were slightly above ANZECC/ARMCANZ environmental protection guideline values due to the required dilution.
+Antimony (Sb) was below detection limits for all samples (detection limit varying between 1 and 20 μ g l-1).
+It is therefore not possible to group antimony (Sb), along with silver (Ag), cadmium (Cd), chromium (Cr), copper (Cu) and lead (Pb) which were also below detection limits that exceeded guideline values, in Table 3-5, although it can be concluded that these either sit in the No hazard or Low Hazard grouping.
 The data are shown in Appendix 1 which displays the detection limits for individual analyses.